 The 1970s and 1980s saw continued growth, together with the completion of several special projects, including an addition to Saint Catherine of Siena School in 1987, designed by parishioner Alfred Szymanski, AIA, of Fletcher Thompson, and built by the P. Francini Construction Company of Derby, Connecticut.
-Additionally, during this period, a new side parking lot was installed, the church was air conditioned, and the mortgages of the church and the school were retired.
+Additionally, during this period, a new side parking lot was installed, the church was air conditioned, and the mortgages on the church and the school were retired.

 The Pastorate of Msgr.
 Shea

-In 1998, a two-phased “Project H.O.P.E.” was unveiled, to prepare our parish for the next half-century.
+In 1998, a two-phased “Project H.O.P.E.” was unveiled to prepare our parish for the next half-century.
 In 2000, the first phase of Project H.O.P.E. was completed as the Halloran Pastoral Center was dedicated, providing much-needed office and meeting space, together with secure storage space for parish records.

 On March 19, 2001, the Solemnity of Saint Joseph, the Most Reverend William E. Lori, until then an auxiliary bishop of Washington, was installed as the fourth Bishop of Bridgeport in ceremonies held at Sacred Heart University in Fairfield.
 The following day, at 7:30 a.m., Bishop Lori celebrated his first parish Mass in the Diocese of Bridgeport at Saint Catherine’s.
-His parents, Frank and Margaret Lori, of Clarksville, Indiana, who were still in Connecticut for the Installation celebrations, were among the attendees.
+His parents, Francis and Margaret Lori, of Clarksville, Indiana, who were still in Connecticut for the Installation celebrations, were among the attendees.

 Also in 2001, the parish embarked on the second phase of Project H.O.P.E., called “Faith in God – Faith in Families.”
 This campaign made possible the construction of the McClinch Family Center, a large and beautiful event space for parish meetings and social events.

 In May, 2011, Msgr.
 Shea celebrated the 50th anniversary of his priestly ordination with a Mass of Thanksgiving at Saint Catherine’s, which was attended by Bishop Lori.
 Three years later, on the occasion of his retirement from active ministry, a grateful parish presented Msgr.
-Shea with a new car, together with a specially crafted Altar, for his use in the celebration of daily Mass in his retirement.
+Shea with a new car, together with a specially crafted Altar for his use in the celebration of daily Mass in his retirement.

 On the occasion of his 80th birthday in April, 2016, Msgr.
 Shea returned to St. Catherine’s for a celebratory Mass, during which the Marian Prayer Garden on the church grounds was dedicated in his honor.